Bermuda Police Service: Rank Structure

-The Commissioner is often an experienced British police officer, but in October 2021, a local Bermudian and career BPS Police Officer was made Acting Commissioner.
+although some have been promoted from within the force, including Bermudians Frederick C. B. Bean, and Jonathan Smith.
+In October 2021, a local Bermudian and career BPS Police Officer was made Acting Commissioner.

 Reserve police

 The BPS has a reserve force, created as the Bermuda Reserve Constabulary in 1951, which was renamed as the Bermuda Reserve Police in 1999 (the change also included issuing the reservists the same dark blue uniform as the regular constabulary as some members of the public had imagined the previously grey-uniformed reservists to not be "real police").

 Prior to 1951, the Parish Constables had originally been retained to supplement the new regular Police Constables (today, Parish Constable is an appointment held by a regular Police Constable).
 Extra Constables (at least some of whom were retired Police Constables) were appointed when required to support the Police Constables and Rural Police Constables, including during the First World War.
 The Bermuda Special Constabulary had been created during the Second World War, but had been disestablished in 1950.

 The Reserve is made up of men and women between the ages of 18 and 60, who have full powers, including the power of arrest.

 They are unpaid officers, similar to the United Kingdom's Special Constabulary.
 However, they do receive a tax-free sum every six months.